-Sergeant Johnson in Halo 3.
-When he was captured by the Brutes, Truth tried to force him to activate the Halos, because only a human can do it.
-When he refused, the Brutes attempted to force him to do it by physical force.
-He just punched their chieftain at its face, and then insulted it.
-Even when Truth himself attempted to force him to light the Halos, he remained defiant, even insulted Truth himself at his face while he's manhandled by the Brutes from behind.
+- Sergeant Johnson in Halo 3.
+When he's captured by the Brutes, Truth tries to force him to activate the Halos, because only a human can do it.
+When he refuses, the Brutes attempt to force him to do it by physical force.
+He just punches their chieftain straight in its face, and then insults it.
+Even when Truth himself attempts to force him to light the Halos, Johnson remains defiant and even insults Truth himself straight to his face while he's being manhandled by the Brutes from behind.

-Disc One Final Boss Jarod is a villainous example in Fire Emblem: Radiant Dawn.
-Surrounded, outnumbered and outgunned, and scapegoated for the entire disaster of the Daien occupation by his superiors, Jarod barricades his army inside Daien castle, gives one last Rousing Speech, and uses catapults to destroy the capital city.
+- Disc-One Final Boss Jarod is a villainous example in Fire Emblem: Radiant Dawn.
+Surrounded, outnumbered and outgunned, and scapegoated for the entire disaster of the Daein occupation by his superiors, Jarod barricades his army inside Daein Keep, gives one last Rousing Speech, and uses catapults to destroy the capital city.
 When he's finally cornered, his Famous Last Words are an I Regret Nothing speech, and the verbal equivalent of spitting in Micaiah's face.

 Human Noble: You lie, Howe.
 To yourself most of all.
 I am a Grey Warden!

 Arl Howe: There it is, right there.
 That damned look in the eye that marked every Cousland success that held me back!

 Duke Prosper: You will all die screaming, I swear it!